To communicate effectively in business, it’s essential to have a solid grasp of these seven elements. Find out what they are and how to use them.

-As well as consistency amongst multiple messages, be aware that inconsistency within your message can be just as deadly to audience comprehension.
+In addition to consistency amongst multiple messages, be aware that inconsistency within your message can be just as deadly to audience comprehension.

 If the only tool you have in your tool bag is a hammer, pretty soon everything starts to look like a nail.

 Similarly, if all you believe you have as a communications tool is PowerPoint™ then pretty soon all you’ll do is reduce every communications opportunity to a PowerPoint™ presentation.
-And as any of us who have sat through one too many boring slideshows will attest, “seen one, seen ’em all”
+And as any of us who have sat through one too many boring slideshows will attest, “seen one, seen ’em all.”

 Which is the right one?
 The one that communicates your message: